MICA-MNI/MICA-7t/README.md

 # MICA-7t
-scripts for 7t sorting and organizing
+Scripts for sorting, organizing and processing the 7T database
 =======
-scripts for 7t sorting, organizing and processing data.

 The files from the 7t scan are in `/data/transfer/dicoms`.